COLORADO STATE UNIVERSITY

 Colorado State University is located in Fort Collins, Colorado, 55 miles north of Denver in the foothills of the Rocky Mountains.
 Skiing, fishing, mountain biking and camping are all nearby.
 CSU includes eight colleges, broken down into 56 departments of more than 100 different academic programs.
 The campus is located in the heart of “Fort Fun.”
 Fort Collins is a college town.
 It is also a vibrant and growing Colorado community.
 Visit www.colosate.edu for more information on the University.

 The Rams’ roster in the 1999 season had 30 out of 35 members from the state of Colorado.
 Most players were from the greater Denver metropolitan area.
 The percentage of out-of-state players has increased dramatically since then.
 We have had players from Minnesota, New York, Pennsylvania, California, Washington, Illinois, Utah, Maryland and Tennessee to go along with the always-strong Colorado nucleus.
-In 2012, we expect that about one-third of our roster will be from out of state – a testament to the growth of the game and the program as time has passed.
+We now expect that about one-third to one-half of our roster will be from out of state – a testament to the growth of the game and the Program’s profile as time has passed.

-Colorado State University men’s lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA – formerly USLIA and USL-MDIA) and has taken home national titles in 1999, 2001, 2003 and 2006.
+Colorado State University Men’s Lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA – formerly USLIA and USL-MDIA) and has taken home national titles in 1999, 2001, 2003, 2006, 2012, and 2013.
 Within this national organization there are now two divisions, nine conferences and almost 200 teams.
 The Rams compete in Division I of the Rocky Mountain Lacrosse Conference.
-CSU has won RMLC championships in 2000, 2002, 2003, 2004 and 2006.
-With three-time MCLA champion Brigham Young, the up-and-coming University of Utah and in-state rival Colorado perennially in the top 20, the RMLC is one of the most competitive conferences in the country.
+CSU has won RMLC championships in 2000, 2002, 2003, 2004, 2006, 2010, 2011, 2012, and 2013.
+With multi-time MCLA champion Brigham Young, 2014 MCLA champions and in-state rival Colorado, along with several other ranked teams, the RMLC is one of the most competitive conferences in the country.

 The players for the most part pay ONLY for their own costs for travel and equipment.
 Costs for a year can range, but a player can expect to pay approximately $3,000 throughout the course of a school year, including fall, spring and equipment.
 There are “packages” and pre-payment discounts offered and the team will never turn someone away simply because of finances.

-The team does get some sponsorship from lacrosse companies, mainly Rock-it Pocket.
-Warrior Lacrosse is the team’s equipment provider.
-The players and coaches put on lacrosse clinics and teach lacrosse “classes” in the local junior high schools, which help raise capital for the organization.
+The team does get sponsorship from lacrosse companies.
+The players and coaches put on lacrosse clinics and teach lacrosse “classes” at local schools, which help raise capital for the organization.
 Activities like these can go to credit the player’s “account.”
 Working the Ram Camp can earn players credit as well.
 We hope that parents and players do not see dues as anything more than an extension of the university experience and part of the cost of a CSU education.

 THE UNIVERSITY’S COMMITMENT